learn-fediverse/fedipedia/blog/2023-07-18-what-is-activitypub/index.md

 This runs contrary to what has traditionally been done; previously, when you signed up for a social media [service](/docs/glossary/service), and you wanted to get in touch with a friend, that friend needs to have had also signed up for the service, otherwise the two of you will need to find an alternative arrangement.

-It's not anything unique.
+This is not anything unique.
 This idea has been around since at least as far back as the invention of [email](/docs/glossary/email).

 In the case of ActivityPub—along with WebFinger—both you and that friend can still [communicate](/docs/glossary/communication), as long as both services use the same protocols.